Reconstruction of a historic island enhances the Mississippi River’s ecological function, restores habitat and provides

 Located just north of the Plymouth Avenue Bridge, the site was excavated to create a new back channel that re-separated the island from the mainland.
 In the process, 1,000 linear feet of armored shoreline was transformed into nearly 3,000 feet of habitat-rich shoreline.
 The new island features a diverse array of native vegetation to support local wildlife and provide a safe stopover for birds migrating along the Mississippi Flyway.

 The reconstruction of Hall’s Island was a priority in the RiverFirst Initiative — part of a long-term vision to transform the Minneapolis riverfront from a degraded industrial zone to a welcoming destination that combines public access with ecological benefits.
 It’s also the first step in a larger MPRB project to build a new public park at the site, which was formerly owned by the Scherer Brothers Lumber Company.

 When completed, the restored island will stretch from the northern edge of the Scherer site to just south of the Plymouth Avenue Bridge.
 The iconic Boom Island Lighthouse will become a part of Halls’ Island.
 The channel between the island and the Scherer Site will be approximately 120 feet to 150 feet wide and 6 feet deep, depending on river conditions.

 The restoration of Hall’s Island is expected to be completed by summer 2018.
-In addition to the island, the vision for the future park features a habitat-rich island, gravel beach, boat rental and storage for paddlers, a park-supportive cafe pavilion, and terraced gathering spaces to be programmed throughout the seasons providing a variety of recreational opportunities and ecologic benefits to the area.
+In addition to the island, the vision for the future park features a gravel beach, boat rental and storage for paddlers, a park-supportive cafe pavilion, and terraced gathering spaces.
 Two pedestrian bridges are planned to connect Hall’s Island to the mainland.